uwefassnacht/ti-sensor-tag-demo/README.md

 # Overview

-This is a demo showing how to connect a Texas Instrument (TI) Sensor Tag to a node red flow running on IBM Bluemix.
+This is a demo showing how to connect a [Texas Instrument SimpleLink SensorTag] (http://www.ti.com/ww/en/wireless_connectivity/sensortag2015/?INTC=SensorTag&HQS=sensortag) to a [NODE-RED](http://nodered.org/) flow running on IBM Bluemix.

+## Prerequisites

+You will need a TI SimpleLink SensorTag, which can be bought in various online shops for about $25 or [directly from TI](https://store.ti.com/AddToCart_TI.aspx?p=CC2650STK).

+Next, use [this tutorial](https://developer.ibm.com/recipes/tutorials/connect-a-cc2650-sensortag-to-the-iot-foundations-quickstart) to get your SensorTag ready to send data to the IBM IoT Foundation, so that we can use it in a Bluemix application.

 ## Steps to deploy the code to Bluemix

 Step 1: If you don't already have a Bluemix account, go to [http://www.bluemix.net] (http://www.bluemix.net) and sign up (it's free).

-Step 2: Log into your bluemix account
+Step 2: Log into your bluemix account.

-Step 3: Navigate to the Bluemix catalog
+Step 3: Navigate to the Bluemix catalog.

-Step 4: Click on the "Internet of Things Foundation Starter" tile
+Step 4: Click on the "Internet of Things Foundation Starter" tile.
+It's in the "Boilerplate" section towards the top of the catalog.

-Step 5: Enter a unique name for your application into the "Name:" field on the right hand side
+Step 5: Enter a unique name for your application into the "Name:" field on the right hand side.

-Step 6: Click create to deploy the application on Bluemix
+Step 6: Click "create" to deploy the application on Bluemix.

 Step 7: After about a minute, you should see a notice that your application is now running.
-Click on the blue link at the top, it should be named something like: http://TheNameThatYouChoseInStep5.mybluemix.net
+Click on the blue link at the top, it should be named something like: http://TheNameThatYouChoseInStep5.mybluemix.net .

 Step 8: The above should lead you to a page with the title "Node-RED in Bluemix for IBM Internet of Things Foundation".
 It has a big red button "Go to your NODE-RED flow editor" in the lower right.
 Click on it.

-Step 9: You should now be in your NODE-RED flow editor.
+Step 9: You are now be in your NODE-RED flow editor.
 It is populated with a few nodes.
 Mark them all with Ctrl-a and then delete them.
 We will start with a clean canvas.

 Step 10: Here is the flow that will connect your TI Sensor Tag with the IoT Foundation service.
 Select all of the JSON below and copy it into your clipboard.